Exynoobs/OTA/docs/devices/dm1q-install.md

 4. Put device in Download mode, connect USB.
 Odin should show a COM port.
 5. Click AP and select `recovery.tar`.
 6. Click Start and wait for the transfer to complete.
-7. Without booting to system, force reboot then immediately boot to recovery (Volume Up + Power).
+7. Without booting to system, force reboot then immediately boot to recovery (Plug in USB + Volume Up + Power).

 ## Installing Lineage Recovery (Heimdall on Linux/macOS)